Accreditation and College of Education Data

 Teacher Evaluations

-• 100% received Teacher Practice scores of "Highly Effective" or "Effective."
-Practice is measured by performance on a teacher practice instrument, which is used to gather evidence primarily through classroom observations and pre/post-conferences.
+• Teacher Practice Score: Teacher practice is measured by performance on a teacher practice evaluation instrument, which is used to gather evidence primarily through classroom observations. ()

 Completer Case Study